 If you knowingly make a copy of an objectionable publication and/or supply objectionable material to another person, you may be sentenced to a fine of up to $200,000.

-Do people make money trading in child pornography?
+Do people make money trading in child sex abuse material?

 Sometimes but most of the cases you read about involve trading the images to build collections.
 For example, ten images of the abuse of six year old ‘Anna’ might get you one image of infant rape.
 There are indications that organised crime is starting to get involved in the creation and trading of these horrendous images to make money.

-Are young people involved in trading in child pornography?
+Are young people involved in trading in child sex abuse material?

 Some vulnerable young people could be traumatised by looking at the images, and some, unfortunately get involved in trading.
 Effective intervention and support for these young people is extremely important.